ggraciela/PricePalate/README.md

 * To view the hosted site, simply click on this link : https://pricepalatebby31.web.app
 * Sign up with email is required

+* Link to wireframe / wireflow / prototype in Figma :

 ## 4. Known Bugs and Limitations
 Here are some known bugs:
 * Data is a mock up, have yet to access the supermarket's API